How to draw a cumulative frequency graph

 To create a cumulative frequency graph that is easy to interpret, you may want to consider smoothing the line connecting the plotted points.
 This can be done by drawing a best-fit line or using a smoothing function in your plotting software.
 Smoothing the line can help to highlight any patterns or trends in the data.

-See also How to become a teaching assistant with no experience
+See also How to reheat a pasty

 It’s important to note that when smoothing the line, you should not alter the actual cumulative frequency values.
 Only adjust the visual representation of the line connecting the points.